narciiisss/FIRST/README.md

 # FIRST
-ypu know that i go first
+you know that i go first
+tututututu